See below, a few ways to find a journal that is suitable:

 You can search particular titles in the database Journal Citation Reports which will give you a ranking for your journal and show the impact factor.

-If you know of a journal and you wish to find out its peer review status, which databases it is indexed in and if it's available online consult the Ulrichs periodical directory.
+If you know of a journal and you wish to find out its peer review status, which databases it is indexed in and if it's available online consult the Ulrichs Global Serials Directory.